FAIRplus/imi-data-catalogue/README.md

     ```
     cp datacatalog/settings.py.template datacatalog/settings.py
     ```
-1. Modify the setting file according to your local environment.
+1. Modify the setting file (in datacatalog folder) according to your local environment.
    The SECRET_KEY parameter needs to be filled with a random string.
    For maximum security, generate it using python:
    ```python